adcybulski/adcybulski.github.io/_pages/research.md

   - /rd/
   - /research.html
 ---

-## Research Participants

-If you're reading this page, it is likely that I've reached out to you to request your participation in my doctoral research project.
-Thank you for your consideration.

 ## Informed Consent Documents:
 If you are considering participating in my doctoral research you will need to fill out an informed consent request document and return it to me.
 You may do so electronically via e-mail or by printing and signing the document.

-Providing verbal consent to act as a research participant is possible, should you have material concerns about signing the consent documents.
-Please note: should you wish to provide verbal consent you do not need to state your rationale to the researcher.
+Providing verbal consent to act as a research participant is possible, should you have material concerns about signing the consent document.
+Please note: should you wish to provide verbal consent you do not need to state your rationale to the researcher, but you should review the consent documentation and keep a copy, or a link to the document for your records.

 [The informed consent document is available for download here.](https://adcybulski.com/files/informedconsent.pdf)